Philippine Racing Commission: History

 Republic Act No. 309, An Act to Regulate Horse Racing in the Philippines, was promulgated in 1948.
-It established the Commission on Races which was mandated to supervise and regulate the sport.
+It established the Commission on Racing which was mandated to supervise and regulate the sport.

 In 1950, Executive Order No. 392 signed by then-president Elpidio Quirino created the Games and Amusements Board (GAB).
 The duties and functions of the Commission on Racing as well as the Boxing and Wrestling Commission and "the Jai-Alai" [sic] were transferred to the newly-created GAB.

 Philracom was founded in 1974 to handle the growing Philippine Thoroughbred industry, which not only included racing among its activities but also breeding.
 Horses and feeds were increasingly being imported from abroad, and the Philracom regulated related processes and procedures.

 The duties and functions related to horse racing that had been with GAB were transferred to Philracom, except for supervision and regulation of betting which was a function retained by GAB as provided for in Sections 6, 11, 15, 18 and 24 of Republic Act No. 309, and by PD 420.

-The agency also implemented greater supervision over the conduct of the sport and wagering system, instituting live broadcast coverage of the races, photo patrol cameras, and other innovations of the time that protected the interest of the betting public.
+The agency also implemented greater supervision over the conduct of the sport and wagering system, instituting live broadcast coverage of the races, photo patrol cameras, and other innovations of the time that protected the interests of the betting public.